yaokai-liu/Machine/README.md

 Without any error, there is a directory named `output` in the `<this-project-root-dir>` and an executable file named `machine-c` in it.

-Then to write some script to experience it!
+Then write some script to experience it!

 ## Grammar of assembler script